 5. Choose your Plants Carefully

 You love gardening and you love your dog.
 Combine the two and dogscape an outdoor space for you and your pet to enjoy.
-And if you have experience with dog-friendly landscaping, then help somebody else out and share your best tip in the comments below.
+Check our list of Pet Friendly Houseplants to find beautiful indoor plant selections that are safe to have around your dogs inside your home.